pushingice/scavenger-hunt/README.md

     python generate_clues.py [secret number]

+NOTE: On some older systems 'python' may need to be typed as 'python3'.

 Any time we enclose something in square brackets, you need to replace it with an actual value (called an argument).
 For example, to get started I might type: